Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ## Step 4: KPI Development

 Instead of calculating metrics directly in Power BI, I plan to create KPI tables in SQL.
+I plan to do this to centralize logic, ensure consistency, and make dashboards easier to maintain.

 Examples of KPI tables: